shoana/Plants-Vs-Zombies-Prototype/Milestone3/Milestone3/ReadME.txt

 - Utilized the Event Model design pattern to ensure the game followed the previous iteration of the game (loop-based)
 - Unit tests for the complete model, view and controller.
 They run using JUnit to test egde cases and parameters
 - UML models (class & sequence diagrams)
+- Seperated the source code into packages (plants, zombies, ...) to better organize the code and avoid "smell"

 =================================================================================================
  Specifications to better understand the game:

 -Plants:
 	- Peashooter - Kills the zombies with its peas by decreasing the damage points of the zombie (-100 damage points) --- 100 Sunshines
  	- Sunflowers - Produces a sun (+25 sunshines) when bought --- 50 Sunshines